Bitcoin Verdict

 Path 3: Multisig IRA (maximum sovereignty)

 Unchained (B) pioneered the multisig IRA model.
-You hold one key, Unchained holds one, and a third-party key agent holds one.
-No single party can move your Bitcoin alone.
-This is the closest to self-custody you can get inside an IRA.
+Multisig just means the Bitcoin is locked behind three keys, and it takes more than one to move anything: you hold one, Unchained holds one, and an independent key agent holds the third.
+No single party - not even Unchained - can touch your Bitcoin alone.
+This is the closest you can get to holding the keys yourself while staying inside an IRA.

 Pros